vaporup/log-of-fortune/systemd.md

   monotonic clock even without RTC hardware and with some robustness against abnormal system shutdown.

-* A new setting DefaultOOMScoreAdjust= is now supported in /etc/systemd/system.conf + /etc/systemd/user.conf that may be used to set the default process OOM score adjustment value for processes forked off the service manager.
-For per-user service managers this now defaults to 100, but for per-system service managers is left as is.
-This means that by default now services forked off the user service manager are more likely to be killed by the OOM killer than system services or the managers themselves.

 * Support for encrypted and authenticated credentials has been added.
   This extends the credential logic introduced with v247 to support non-interactive symmetric encryption and authentication, based on a